 - Cover the bowl and let the dough ferment on the counter for 2-3 hours.

-- If you are not going to be making the dough you can refrigerate the dough until needed, up to a week.
+- If you are not making the dough, you can refrigerate the dough until needed, up to a week.

 Roll the dough